DavidBM/piped-promises/README.md

 <a name="patters"></a>
 ## Patters

-The library is structure in a sequence of static methods like `parallel` or `secuencial`.
+The library is structured in a sequence of static methods like `parallel` or `secuencial`.

 The usage is simple, just import the library and use the methods.